albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 current one depending on insert position.

-If you insert a flight plan after departure all procedures from the loaded plan are ignored and current procedures are kept.
+If you insert a flight plan after departure all procedures from the loaded plan are used and current procedures are kept.

 Inserting before departure takes the departure procedures from the loaded flight plan and drops the current departure procedures.